do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2023-03-08-brand-query-hijacking.md

 <p>Yes, this is overkill, but you shouldn’t wait for an unfair competitor to use such tactics.
 It’s better to <strong>engage in prevention</strong>.</p>
 <p>You are lucky if there is a Great Guy among the bloggers or industry influencers who benefited from the brand’s products in a difficult situation and is grateful for this from the bottom of his heart.
 He could review the products, compliment the customer service and support team, and even mention some shortcomings in a friendly way.</p>
 <p>You say you don’t have such friends?
 It’s a pity; it wouldn’t hurt to make some.</p>
-<p>In addition, it’s worth remembering about SMM, increasing brand awareness, taking tours around the manufacturing facility, and making your employees feel proud to be a part of your company.</p>
+<p>In addition, it’s worth remembering about social media marketing, increasing brand awareness, taking tours around the manufacturing facility, and making your employees feel proud to be a part of your company.</p>
 </div>
 <div>
 <h2 id="4">Buying Search Ads for the competitor’s brand keyphrases</h2>